rdegges/rdegges-blog/articles/2010/how-to-streamline-asterisk.md

 2. Try to restart Asterisk: `/etc/init.d/asterisk restart`.
 Then check your full logfile: `tail /var/log/asterisk/full`, and look for lines that contain **WARNING** or **ERROR**.
 Asterisk provides great error messages.
-So if you aren’t loading a necessary module, it will tell you.
+So if you aren't loading a necessary module, it will tell you.

 3. Load the modules you were missing, and go back to step 1.

-You know you’re done when you’ve gone through every single module on your system, and know exactly which ones you need to have enabled to make your system run.
+You know you're done when you've gone through every single module on your system, and know exactly which ones you need to have enabled to make your system run.

 ## Results

 Streamlining your Asterisk installs has great benefits.
-Not only will your system run much faster, and more efficently than before, but you’ll also know a lot more about Asterisk, how it works, and how to modify its behavior.
+Not only will your system run much faster, and more efficently than before, but you'll also know a lot more about Asterisk, how it works, and how to modify its behavior.

 One of the great strengths of Asterisk is its module system, which is extremely dynamic and provides a great interface for developers to add functionality.

 Got any questions?
-Post a comment and I’ll try to help.
+Post a comment and I'll try to help.

 #### Tags